 Wetlands are discharge areas for groundwater.
 Stream channels in the area may recharge groundwater during periods of rainfall events but are otherwise locations of groundwater discharge.
 The drain boundary in MODFLOW-NWT was used to represent wetlands and streams.
 The drain boundary allows water to flow out of the groundwater system when water levels are at or above a prescribed "drain" elevation - no flow occurs when groundwater levels are below the "drain" elevation.
+Thus, for MODFLOW models, drains can receive water from the modeled aquifer but cannot simulate losses from surface water features to the aquifer.
+A river boundary condition in MODFLOW can receive water from the modeled aquifer as well as discharge water to the modeled aguifer.
+Drains were used to simulate the surface water features shown in Figures 22 and 23 and no rivers were represented since there are no rivers within the model domain.
 The streambed elevation or the elevation of the wetland were assigned as the "drain" elevations.
 The drain boundary includes a conductance term to represent sediments at the bottom of the streams, wetlands, or lining of the streambed.
-A high conductance value (107 ft2/d) was used for the drains to allow water to freely drain without resistance from near surface depositions or alterations.
+A high conductance value (107 ft2/d) was used for the drains to allow water to freely drain without resistance from near surface depositions or alterations